clonedang/sh/README.md

 - Machine with GPU support is recommended.
 - Source code was written and experimented on Kaggle platform, running on other environments may encounter errors.
 Please inform me for proper support and debugging.

+- Link dataset: https://www.kaggle.com/datasets/dangtop4sure/dataset.
+Please ignore the "train_for_server" folder in this dataset.
+In order to know what to do next with the dataset after downloading, please go to the "data" folder (read DataStructure.txt file) to know all the details.

 ## 0. Project Structure
 - The high level structure of this project :
   - `data/`: training data are stored in this folder.